 I’m a California girl with Midwest values living in the South: a Wonderwegian.
-Home is where my heart is– family, books, music, and imagination.
+Home is where my heart is– family, books, and music.
 If I could name a hometown, it’d be Wonderland.

 While experiencing the typical adventures of growing up, I called several places in both San Diego and Santa Cruz counties “home.”
 In high school I began writing seriously, finishing a novel-length manuscript a year between the ages of fifteen and seventeen.

 At seventeen years old, I worked part-time during the day and took night courses at the local community college four evenings a week, as well as worked on the “Writing for Children and Teenagers” correspondence course through the Institute of Children’s Literature.
 I graduated with an Associate in Arts and Sciences, completed the ICL study course, and had four first drafts of novels written by the time I was nineteen.

 I’ve lived on the Alabama Gulf Coast since 1996, and after a break from writing during much of my twenties, I’ve devoted time to the craft since 2005.
 I’ve sold several non-fiction articles that have published in national and international magazines.
 I was elected president of Mobile Writers Guild in May of 2011 and served two terms from 2011-2013, and have been the Mobile area Local Liaison for SCBWI since 2012.
 I also volunteer with the local chapter of International Reading Association’s annual Young Author events.